Mobile Impurity in a Two-Leg Bosonic Ladder: Discussion

 \section{Discussion}

-Our findings suggest that the impurity exhibits a very different dynamics in the ladder because of the motion in the horizontal and transverse directions than ones observed in one-dimensional (1D) motion of an impurity in a ladder and 1D bath.
+Our findings suggest that the impurity exhibits very different dynamics in the ladder due to its motion in both the horizontal and transverse directions, compared to what is observed in the one-dimensional motion of an impurity in a ladder and a one-dimensional bath.

 Let us first discuss the weak interaction limit.
-Initially, both the symmetric and anti-symmetric modes of the impurity couple to both gapless and gapped mode of the bath, but our numerical and analytical findings suggest that in the long-time limit the impurity in the anti-symmetric sector effectively couples to the gapped mode of the bath and the impurity in the symmetric mode couples to the gapless mode of the bath with an effective interaction $U/\sqrt2$.
-Both the numerical and analytical results show an excellent agreement as depicted in Fig.~\ref{fig:sym_asym_green_function} and \ref{fig:exponent_sym_asym_green_function}.
+Initially, both the symmetric and antisymmetric modes of the impurity couple to both the gapless and gapped mode of the bath, but our numerical and analytical findings suggest that in the long time limit, the impurity in the antisymmetric sector effectively couples to both gapped and gapless modes of the bath, and the impurity in the symmetric mode couples to the gapless mode of the bath with an effective interaction $U/\sqrt2$ (see \cref{eq:hambossym}).
+We have performed an LCE calculation at zero momentum by using the effective coupling between the impurity and the bath.
+In our LCE results, we find that Green's function of the impurity in the symmetric sector decays as a power-law.
+In contrast, in the antisymmetric sector, it decays exponentially for $2t_{\perp\text{imp}}>\frac{\Delta_a\sqrt{2 u_a \pi}}{\sqrt{K_a}}$ and as a power-law for $2t_{\perp\text{imp}}<\frac{\Delta_a\sqrt{2 u_a \pi}}{\sqrt{K_a}}$, the latter case is an emergent effect of the gap in the bath and transverse tunneling of the impurity on the dynamics of the impurity.
+In order to explore the dynamics of impurities across a wide range of parameters, we have conducted a t-DMRG simulations.
+For weak coupling, both numerical and analytical results show an excellent agreement as depicted in Fig.~\ref{fig:sym_asym_green_function} and \ref{fig:exponent_sym_asym_green_function}.

-The transverse tunneling of the impurity is the main ingredient in the exponential decay of the Green's function of the impurity in the anti-symmetric mode while for the Green's function in the symmetric mode, the power-law exponent does not depend on the transverse tunneling of the impurity.
+The transverse tunneling of the impurity is the main ingredient in the exponential decay of the Green's function of the impurity in the antisymmetric mode while for the Green's function in the symmetric mode, the power-law exponent does not depend on the transverse tunneling of the impurity.

+Now let us turn to the infinite interaction limit between the impurity and the bath.
+We find that the Green's function in the symmetric sector decays as a power law at zero momentum, which is similar to the one observed in the impurity dynamics in a one-dimensional (1D) bath and two-leg ladder bath.